Clinch River

 The Clinch River is a river that flows southwest for more than 300 mi through the Great Appalachian Valley in the U.S. states of Virginia and Tennessee, gathering various tributaries, including the Powell River, before joining the Tennessee River in Kingston, Tennessee.

 Course

 The Clinch River is dammed twice: by Norris Dam, the first dam built by the Tennessee Valley Authority (TVA); and by the Melton Hill Dam, the only TVA dam with a navigation lock that is not located on the main channel of the Tennessee River.

 An important tributary of the Clinch River is the Powell River.
-The Clinch and Powell River drainage basins are separated by Powell Mountain.
+The Clinch and Powell drainage basins are separated by Powell Mountain.
 Tributaries entering the Clinch River below Norris Dam but above Melton Hill Dam include Coal Creek, Hinds Creek, Bull Run Creek, and Beaver Creek.
 Poplar Creek enters the river below the Melton Hill Dam.